HolisticMedicalSupply/holisticmedicalsupply.github.io/README.md

-                        '❌ ALL Pricing Options for this product-code combo turn OFF', '📊 Affects 4-20 pricing options (one per vendor)', '⚠️ If this was product\'s ONLY billing code, product cannot be billed!', '💡 Need alternative code or reactivate this link', '📧 Notify sales team which scenarios are no longer valid' ]
+                        '❌ ALL Pricing Options for this product-code combo turn OFF', '📊 Affects 4-20 pricing options (one per vendor)', '⚠️ If this was product\'s ONLY billing code, product cannot be billed!', '💡 Need alternative code or reactivate this permission', '📧 Notify sales team which scenarios are no longer valid' ]
                 },